darenjacobs/k8s_flask_app/README.md

 ### USE THE APP
 The ultimate result from Terraform yields the public IP.
-Execute a cURL command using that IP.
+Execute a curl command using that IP.
 ```
 data.http.my_app_service: Reading...
 data.http.my_app_service: Read complete after 0s [id=http://PUBLIC_IP/]